chickendinosaur/url/README.md

 Url parsing utility meant to mimic node's parse() method from the 'url' package.
-Made to with the browser in mind so it takes a very minimalist approach to supply the least amount of overhead, garbage, and performance.
-Made this to be used with my routing solutions.
+It takes a very minimalist approach to supply the least amount of overhead, garbage, and performance.
+Made this to be used in browser routing solutions.

 [Node's 'url' API reference](https://nodejs.org/docs/latest/api/url.html)